eclipse-tractusx/tractusx-edc/docs/development/decision-records/2025-05-26-release-process/README.md

 there will be no distinction between bugfix and release branches — everything intended for a release must reside in a `release/*` branch.

-Additionally, draft releases workflow input version will be selected from predefined options (`RC` as the default, `bugfix`, or `official release`) instead of entering a free-text.
+__Additionally, draft releases workflow input version will be selected from predefined options (`RC` as the default, `bugfix`, or `official release`) instead of entering a free-text.__

 ## Rationale

-We want to follow the release process of providing release candidates (RC) for testing and then promoting the successfully tested candidate to an official release.
+We want to follow the release process of providing release candidates (RC) for testing and then promoting

+Lars: this does not mean automation, it is a convention that the one doing the release considers, but it is a mindful decision, where to start the release

+the successfully tested candidate to an official release.
 Simultaneously, we maintain a separate bugfix release process that needs to be harmonized by providing some cohesion  — whether a bugfix, RC, or the official version, the release will start from a `release/*` branch.